Why My Lawyer Advised Me to Waive the Preliminary Hearing

 Many people panic about waiving, fearing theyโ€™ll lose all options.
 However, waiving a preliminary hearing doesn’t mean you can’t contest evidence at trial.
 You still have rights and protections available, even if your initial hearing isnโ€™t held.

-Determining whether to waive your preliminary hearing requires a nuanced, case-specific analysis that carefully weighs potential legal risks against strategic advantages.
-This pivotal decision depends on several critical factors that can profoundly influence the direction and outcome of your case, including:
+Determining whether to waive your preliminary hearing involves a complex, case-specific evaluation that balances potential legal risks against strategic benefits.
+This crucial decision hinges on several key considerations that can significantly affect the trajectory and outcome of your criminal case, including:

 Talking to Your Lawyer About Waiving